-Which is a perfect segue into my next point; as a lifelong Independent not only am I used to seeing my preferred candidate lose (usually in a devastating manner), I am also in a unique position to help some who may have their judgement clouded take a step back and examine the arguments on their merits.
+Which is a perfect segue into my next point; as an Independent-leaning individual not only am I used to seeing my preferred candidate lose (usually in a devastating manner), I am also in a unique position to help some who may have their judgement clouded take a step back and examine the arguments on their merits.

 If all that wasn’t enough, these electoral votes are cast by the designated electors each state selects.
 This means that on election day voters are not actually voting for candidates themselves, rather the designated party electors.
 Whichever party wins sends their dedicated electors to meet and cast the “official” state vote on a different day.
 This further complicates the process and opens the door for something referred to as a “faithless elector” which is a separate conversation for another time.

 Those wanting to have the presidential election based on the popular vote say that it should be 1 person, 1 vote.
 Whoever gets the most votes becomes our next President.
 That certainly seems simple, but those who believe the system should remain as-is have given many of their reasons why a simple majority may not truly be the best way to determine the Presidency.
 Below are the most common reasons along with the counterpoints.
 I invite everyone to free their minds and consider the below.

 This is the most common one I have seen.
 It’s typically illustrated by a picture of the U.S. that is primarily red with only a few small blue areas with text stating “This is why we have an electoral college”.
 It illustrates that people living in a very tiny minority of the country can simply overrule the will of those living in the entire rest of the country.
 The electoral college helps to balance that out.